hlian/linklater/README.md

 because I hate versioning my
 dependencies.
 Pull requests welcome!

 <b>I just want the library</b>

 It is on Hackage but not on Stackage.
 You will have to add "linklater-4.0.0.0" to "extra-deps".

+<b>I just want documentation</b>

+• <a href="http://hlian.github.io/linklater/hackage/">GitHub Pages</a> has documentation for
+  the master branch

+• <a href="https://hackage.haskell.org/package/linklater">Hackage</a> has documentation for the last published version<

 <b>Bots built with Linklater</b>